 The first thing is to define what the purpose of the genogram is.
 Obviously, in any case, it provides information about a person’s history and family environment.
 However, this information can be used for different purposes.

 Sometimes the data obtained is beneficial for medical purposes.
 Family history is also a genetic history and helps visualize inherited physical strengths and weaknesses.
-Simultaneously, the genogram provides valuable information about emotional issues that recur or are common in the same family.
+Simultaneously, the genogram template provides valuable information about emotional issues that recur or are common in the same family.
 These are psychological patterns acquired and transmitted in the family environment.

-It is also true that the genogram has a particular purpose.
+It is also true that the genogram template has a particular purpose.
 It suits you perfectly by asking yourself: what is the reason for depression.
 It is possible to trace a specific condition through different generations.
 In any case, the important thing is always to set a previous goal.

 Define the number of generations to analyze